OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_ha.rst

 Follow Steps 4 to 8 described in the :ref:`Upgrading Single Front-end Deployments <upgrade_single>` guide in the HA followers.

 Step 6.
-Replicate Database and configuration
+Replicate Database and Configuration
 ================================================================================

 Copy the database backup of the leader to each follower and restore it: